k1tj0ng/CLab-Tue-Group4/README.md

 #### 2. "**interrupts.c**"
 There are a few interrupts that are used within this integrated program.
 The following are the functions used to set the conditions of triggering the interrupt, and enabling it:
 i. **`UARTenableInterrupts()`**
-- Taken from exercise 2, this interrupt would be generated when a data is received by the UART
+- Taken from previous exercises, this interrupt would be generated when a data is received by the UART
 ```cpp
 	// Generate an interrupt upon receiving data
 	USART1->CR1 |= USART_CR1_RXNEIE_Msk;